-Amazon has a highly challenging interview process that evaluates your coding, problem-solving, and design capabilities.
-If you wish to uplevel your career by cracking Amazon’s technical interview and landing a high-paying offer, this article will tell you exactly what you need to know.
+Amazon evaluates your coding, problem-solving, and design capabilities.
+If you wish to uplevel your career by cracking Amazon’s technical interview and landing a high-paying offer, this article will give you some insightful Amazon interview tips you need to know.

-We’ll cover the Amazon interview process in detail, along with tips to succeed in each round.
+We’ll cover the Amazon interview process in detail, along with Amazon interview tips to succeed in each round.

 Stage 1: The Online Assessment